AmirKaseb/SphinxSpeech/README.md

-# SphinxSpeech : Speech Recognition Model for Egyptian Dialect
+# SphinxSpeech : Speech Recognition Model for Egyptian Dialect by Metanoia Labs Team

 ## Table of Contents